• Skip to main content

 Cool the cake in the pan for 10 minutes.
 This helps the cake to release from the pan more successfully.
 Don't rush this step or the cake could fall apart.

-Flip the cake over onto a cooling rack then allow the Lemon Jello Cake to cool completely.
+Flip the hot cake over onto a cooling rack then allow the Lemon Jello Cake to cool completely.

 Meanwhile, make the lemon glaze by mixing sifted powdered sugar with fresh lemon juice until no lumps remain.